 Now you’re ready to roll back the click-to-run installation.

-If you are using Outlook 2016, copy the following line, then right click in the command prompt window to paste it.
+If you are using Outlook 2016, 2019, or 365, copy the following line, then right click in the command prompt window to paste it.
 Replace xxxx.yyyy with the build number you want to revert to.
 You can look up build numbers at Version numbers of update branches for Office 365 clients.

 "C:\Program Files\Common Files\microsoft shared\ClickToRun\officec2rclient.exe" /update user updatetoversion=16.0.xxxx.yyyy